lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab10.md

 * Otherwise, the character with higher XP is the winner and the character with lower XP is the loser.
 The winner deals the difference in XP damage to the loser's HP.
-The winner's XP increases by adding the log base 10 (`log10` function from `math.h`) of their current XP to their current XP.
+The winner's XP increases by adding the log base 10 (`log10` function from `math.h`) of their current XP to their current XP, and then rounding the result to the nearest integer (`round` function from `math.h`).
 	The loser's XP increases by multiplying their current XP by 1.5.
-If you store XP as an `int`, you may round however you like.
 * If the loser's HP goes to 0 (or smaller), add "(deceased)" to their name.

 ### Program specification